-lcon Item Description 1 (U) Power button Turns the computer on and off.
-2 Keyboard For entering data into your computer.
+lcon Item Description 1 Keyboard For entering data into your computer.
 See "Using the keyboard" on page 14.
-3 Microphone Internal microphone for sound recording.
-4 Touchpad Touch-sensitive pointing device.
+Do not use a keyboard protector or similar cover as the keyboard includes ventilation intakes for cooling.
+2 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.